ExpressionEngine/ExpressionEngine-User-Guide/source/cp/my_account/index.rst

 Rich Text Editor Preferences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This page allows you to enable or disable the Rich Text Editor for your
+This page allows you to enable or disable the Rich Text Editor, as well
-account.
-It also lets you choose which Toolset to use, as well as
+as select which Toolset to use when publishing entries.
+If you choose
-create and edit your own Toolset.
+"My Toolset", you'll be able to customize your own Toolset.

 Channel Settings